Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Powers.md

   71--100   Attack nearest creature (for this purpose, a psicrystal counts as part of the subject's self).
   --------- -------------------------------------------------------------------------------------------------------

+### Augment
-**Augment:** For every 2 additional power points you spend, this power's save DC increases by 1, and the power can affect an additional target.
+For every 2 additional power points you spend, this power's save DC increases by 1, and the power can affect an additional target.
 Any additional target cannot be more than 15 feet from another target of the power.